Azathothas/Stars/README.md

 - [floooh/sokol](https://github.com/floooh/sokol) – minimal cross-platform standalone C headers
 - [florolf/casync-nano](https://github.com/florolf/casync-nano) – tiny casync replacement
 - [fluent/fluent-bit](https://github.com/fluent/fluent-bit) – Fast and Lightweight Logs, Metrics and Traces processor for Linux, BSD, OSX and Windows
+- [gamemann/XDP-Firewall](https://github.com/gamemann/XDP-Firewall) – A firewall that utilizes the Linux kernel's XDP hook.
+The XDP hook allows for very fast network processing on Linux systems.
+This is great for dropping malicious traffic from a (D)DoS attack.
+IPv6 is supported with this firewall!
+I hope this helps network engineers/programmers interested in utilizing XDP!
 - [gentoo/pax-utils](https://github.com/gentoo/pax-utils) – [MIRROR] ELF related utils for ELF 32/64 binaries that can check files for security relevant properties
 - [git/git](https://github.com/git/git) – Git Source Code Mirror - This is a publish-only repository but pull requests can be turned into patches to the mailing list via GitGitGadget (https://gitgitgadget.github.io/).
 Please follow Documentation/SubmittingPatches procedure for any of your improvements.
 - [gjedeer/tuntox](https://github.com/gjedeer/tuntox) – Tunnel TCP connections over the Tox protocol